gluobe/infrastructure-2.0-workshop/Lab 7 - ASG and LC (infra 1.0)/README.md

     ![](../Images/ASGInstancesInService.png?raw=true)

 ## End of Lab 7 ##
-If not everything's working you may continue anyway, but you normally should have 2 autoscaling instances with the MemeGen application, which are both reachable via the Load Balancer and have DynamoDB and S3 as a backend.
+If not everything's working you may continue anyway, but you normally should have 2 autoscaling instances with the MemeGen application, which are both reachable via the Load Balancer and have DynamoDB and S3 as a backend. ([Next lab](../Lab%208%20-%20Cloudformation%20(infra%202.0)))

 ### More info ###